 HACC Judging Criteria

-2022 Technical Review Rules
+2023 Technical Review Rules

-APPLICATION SUBMISSION REVIEW START DATE: Monday, October 31, 2022 at 9:00 a.m.
+PROJECT SUBMISSION REVIEW START DATE: Monday, November 13, 2023 at 9:00 a.m.

-Submission Requirements – all applications must be:
+Submission Requirements – all applications:

-• submitted through the Devpost Team Submission
+• must be submitted through the Project Submission Form

-• must be deployed with a link and/or instruction on how to run the application
+• must be deployed with a link and/or instruction on how to run the application (only provide credentials when requested to the tech judges assigned to your submission)

 • See Submission Rules below for all specific details